Olympus Optical Co.,Ltd. (Japan)

 - 215 page camera manual

 Unlike the previous E-300, the E-500 is a conventionally-styled digital SLR.
 Camera body material is fibre reinforced polycarbonate and steel.
 The camera supports both xD and CompactFlash memory cards, which were not included in the kit.
-An 8 Megapixel CCD sensor (Mfg by Kodak) which measures 17.3x13mm (Max 3264 x 2448 pixels) conforms to the FourThirds format.
+The E-500 is equipped with an 8 Megapixel CCD sensor (Mfg by Kodak) which measures 17.3x13mm (Max 3264 x 2448 pixels) and conforms to the FourThirds format.

 So, the 14 - 45mm kit lens with this factor (2) gives you a 3x optical range equivalent to 28-90mm on a 35mm camera.
 The E-500's powered by a single Li-Ion battery pack, rated at 7.2V 1500mAh.